 Skip to main content

-Anxiety Disorders: Causes, Types, Signs, Relief and Treatment
+Anxiety Disorders: Symptoms, Types, Causes, and Treatment

-Anxiety disorder is a general term that describes fears that are irrational or not based on fact.
 There are many types of anxiety disorders, including panic attacks, obsessive-compulsive disorder, social anxiety, and different phobias.
 Some people experience these feelings so severely that it interferes with their ability to cope with daily life.

 It's not uncommon for people to suffer from more than one type of anxiety disorder - for example, someone experiencing post-traumatic stress disorder may also feel frequent panic attacks.
-Obsessive compulsive disorder can also be tied to depression, and so on.
+Obsessive-compulsive disorder can also be tied to depression, and so on.

-There is help - whether it's cognitive behavioral therapy or medication there is a solution out there that can help you regain control of your life.
+There is help - whether it's therapy or medication there is a solution out there that can help you regain control of your life.
 A qualified professional can guide you to the right treatment for your anxiety, no matter what you are suffering from.

 Anxiety Disorder Symptoms

-A person who suffers from a Generalized Anxiety Disorder never loses the feelings of stress or panic.
+A person who suffers from Generalized Anxiety Disorder never loses feelings of stress or panic.
 They constantly operate with a level of fear and worry coursing through their veins.
 They cannot control their worry and their stress is not central to any one activity or idea.

 If you are an adult who has a Generalized Anxiety Disorder you may worry to the extreme over very common stressors such as money, family matters, your health or the health of a loved one, or issues at work.

-In addition, children are known to exhibit issues with Generalized Anxiety Disorders and those who suffer from this tend to express an overt amount of stress and energy worrying about their performance in school sports, the approval of a parent, or a grade on test.
+In addition, children are known to exhibit issues with Generalized Anxiety Disorders and those who suffer from this tend to express an overt amount of stress and energy worrying about their performance in school sports, the approval of a parent, or a grade on a test.
 A child who suffers from anxiety might also exhibit other problems in social settings and they may have a hard time making friends.
 (See hereGAD in Children)

 Finally, there are also physical symptoms involved when an individual has an anxiety disorder.
 Sometimes these symptoms mimic a heart attack and other times can be associated with feelings of tiredness and exhaustion, as well as issues with falling asleep easily or staying asleep.
-A person is also likely to feel nauseous, have stomach pains, and feel light headed.
+A person is also likely to feel nauseous, have stomach pains, and feel lightheaded.

 An anxiety disorder also will leave a person feeling on edge and someone who suffers from this problem can have problems with concentrating and show symptoms of Attention Deficit Hyperactivity Disorder.
-Anxiety has also been proven to manifest itself through other issues such an Irritable Bowel Syndrome and incontinence.
+Anxiety has also been proven to manifest itself through other issues such as Irritable Bowel Syndrome and incontinence.

-Read more here onSome of the Anxiety Disorder Symptoms which are commonly experienced
+Read more here onSome of the Anxiety Disorder Symptoms which are commonly experienced.

 Anxiety Disorder Causes